agraef/midizap/README.md

 *Data mode* is available for all messages whose parameter value may continuously change over time, i.e., key and channel pressure, control changes, and pitch bends.
 In this mode, the actual *amount* of change in the value of the message (increment or decrement, a.k.a. "up" or "down") is processed rather than the on/off state.
 Data mode is indicated with a special suffix on the message token which indicates the direction of the change which the rule should apply to: increment (`+`), decrement (`-`), or both (`=`).

 Data mode usually tracks changes in the *absolute* value of a control.
-However, for `CC` messages there's also an alternative mode for so-called *incremental* controllers, or *encoders* for short, which can be found in the form of endless rotary encoders on many DAW controllers.
+However, for `CC` messages there's also an alternative mode for so-called *incremental* controllers, or *encoders* for short, which can found on some DAW controllers.
+(These usually take the form of jog wheels or rotary encoders which can be turned endlessly in either direction.
+In contrast, absolute-valued controllers are usually faders or knobs which are confined to a range between minimum and maximum values.)

 Encoders emit a special *sign bit* value indicating a *relative* change, where a value < 64 usually denotes an increment (representing clockwise rotation), and a value > 64 a decrement (counter-clockwise rotation).
 The actual amount of change is in the lower 6 bits of the value.
-In the message syntax, these kinds of controls are indicated by using the suffix `<`, `>` and `~` in lieu of `-`, `+` and `=`, respectively.
+In the message syntax, these kinds of controls are indicated by using the suffixes `<`, `>` and `~` in lieu of `-`, `+` and `=`, respectively.
 These suffixes are only permitted with `CC` messages.

-Each MIDI token can have at most one translation associated with it per translation section, so that translations are determined uniquely in each translation class.
-However, note that the MIDI channel is part of the message token, so messages with different MIDI channels count as different messages here.
-The mode of a message (key or data) is also part of the message token, so in principle messages can have both key and data translations associated with them (this is rarely useful in practice, though).
+Translations must be determined uniquely in each translation class.
+That is, there must at most be one translation for each MIDI token in each translation section.
+Note, however, that the MIDI channel is part of the token, so tokens with different MIDI channels count as different messages here.
+The same goes for the mode of a message (key or data), so messages can have both key and data translations associated with them (which is rarely used in practice, though).

 ## Keyboard and Mouse Translations